Andrew Ryder artist statement

 Artists in their work externalise something of themselves and I believe I do this with my work to varying degrees.
 Art practice is a continuing evolution and there is never a final absolute moment.
 There are high points, disasters, mistakes and dead ends, but never a finality.

 My recent 3D work has been constrained by space.
 I make light pieces and paintings.
-The light pieces are modular, flexible in scale and orientation and independent of location with portable power sources.
-I make work that I critique and can be fascinated by each day.
+The light pieces are modular, flexible in scale and orientation and can be independent of location with portable power sources.
+The paintings involve colour, differential depth and actual 3D depth.
+I critique my work day by day in a continuous evolving fascination.
 The pieces that survive exist as comparative experiences.
 Colour is the most important element and my current use of it stems from my earliest study at art school.

 My work is held internationally in many private collections.